 Skeletal muscle is a type of muscle that you control to move your body.
 It is mainly found in the muscles attached to the bones. skeletal muscle keeps the skeleton together and helps you stand upright.
 It also allows you to move different parts of your body.

 Cardiac muscle forms the wall of the heart and allows the heart to pump blood.
-Cardiac muscles are involuntary muscles.: blood vessels are long, elastic hollow tubes that are found throughout the body.
+Cardiac muscles are involuntary muscles.

+Blood vessel: blood vessels are long, elastic hollow tubes that are found throughout the body.
 Arteries, veins and capillaries are types of blood vessels.
-Blood travels through blood vessels and carries oxygen, nutrients, hormones, waste and other products around the body.: synovial tissue is a thin and loose connective tissue that lines joints, such as elbows and knees.
+Blood travels through blood vessels and carries oxygen, nutrients, hormones, waste and other products around the body.

+Synovial tissue: synovial tissue is a thin and loose connective tissue that lines joints, such as elbows and knees.
 It is also found around tendons and fluid-filled sacs between bones and tendons.
-Synovial tissue makes synovial fluid, which is a thick liquid that allows areas to move easily.: nerves are soft tissues that control all of the body’s functions and movements.
+Synovial tissue makes synovial fluid, which is a thick liquid that allows areas to move easily.

+Nerve: nerves are soft tissues that control all of the body’s functions and movements.
 Nerve tissue is made of 2 main types of cells – nerve cells (neurons) and glial cells (neuroglial cells).
-Nerve cells send messages as electrical impulses from one part of the body to another.: fat is a soft tissue made up of fat cells (adipocytes) that are packed tightly together.
+Nerve cells send messages as electrical impulses from one part of the body to another.

+Fat: fat is a soft tissue made up of fat cells (adipocytes) that are packed tightly together.
 Fat is commonly found under the skin of the hips, waist and abdomen.
 It also surrounds organs, such as the kidneys.
 Fat cushions the body, provides padding between organs and helps keep the body warm.
-The body also stores fat and uses it for energy when you need it.: fibrous tissue is a connective tissue made up of rope-like parts called fibers.
+The body also stores fat and uses it for energy when you need it.

+Fibrous tissue: fibrous tissue is a connective tissue made up of rope-like parts called fibers.
 These fibers help move body parts and keep them strong and stable.
 Tendons and ligaments are made up of fibrous tissue.
 Fibrous tissue is also found in the walls of blood vessels and surrounds many organs.

 COLLAGEN AS A FIBROUS PROTEIN AND BASIC STRUCTURAL ELEMENTS OF STM

 Soft connective tissues of our body are complex fiber-reinforced composite structures.
 Their mechanical behavior is strongly influenced by the concentration and structural arrangement of constituents such as collagen and elastin, the hydrated matrix of proteoglycans, and the topographical site and respective function in the organism.
 [1].